wp-plugins/book-review/readme.txt

 * Italian

 If you would like to volunteer to translate this plugin into other languages, please contact me at thebookwookie@gmail.com.

-= Coming Soon =
-Ability to show book cover thumbnails and rating images in archives.

 = Resources =
 * Full documentation for the WordPress Book Review Plugin can be found on [Book Wookie](http://bookwookie.ca/wordpress-book-review-plugin/).